Ho1Ai/project-astral/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 For developers:
     used libraries (exc.
 React):
         1. react-router-dom
         2. tailwindcss

 # Still not ready!
-Uploaded, because I don't wanna use Google Drive to share my project between my PC and
+Uploaded, because I don't wanna use Google Drive to share my project between my PC and laptop

+# For people, who looks at this project
+there is some things I used in the beggining.
+You had better know about these things:
+    - .totmb is same to .md or .txt (just document with text, no more)
+    - Somewhere you can see comments like this: " /* ember styles */ ".
+Maybe it is strange to see "Ember"... who is "Ember"?..
+Well, "Ember" is... let's call it "subapplication"... it is a subapplication for notes (subapplication cuz I was making this stuff as another application).
+It is easier for me to call it like that, but in the future I'm gonna remove this name and it will become just "notes"